-A LED bulb or Light-emitting Diode bulb is a lighting device which uses LEDs to produce light when an electric current passes through it.
+A LED bulb is a lighting device which uses Light emitting diodes to produce light when an electric current passes through it.
 These bulbs can work for 50000 hours if run within the specified temperature range.
 For replacement of 60W incandescent, these bulbs use 8-11 watts of power.
 The two main kinds of bulbs are:

 (a) Incandescent Bulb: It is a source of electric light into which filament connected is heated by passing an electric current.
-Filament used is made up of tungsten (piece of metal) which got heated and glow the light when an electric current flows through it.
+The filament used is made up of tungsten (a piece of metal) which got heated and glow the light when an electric current flows through it.
 As the metal glows, it gives out a bright white light.

 (b) Fluorescent bulb: These bulbs are the energy-saving bulbs known as the compact fluorescent light bulb.
 Inside it, a small amount of mercury is present which got vapourises when the electric current passes through it.
 As the gas is heated, particles bounce off a phosphorus coating that is applied to the internal section of the bulb which produces light.

 Advantages of LED lights:

 Light emitting diodes have a variety of advantages over other light sources.
 Its advantages are: